Data may be the new oil but a good insight is the fuel that powers business efforts. And drives decisions using data.

 What prevents Senior Managers from using Insights in Decision Making?

-Moving the mic along, senior executives of multi-billion-dollar enterprises had this to say about insights they received -
+Moving the mic along, senior executives of multi-billion-dollar enterprises had this to say about the insights they received -

 “What they give me is very generic to the function and not relevant to my role or business priorities.”